m-rosinsky/WebWasp/docs/natas.md

 # OverTheWire Natas Walkthrough

-This guide provides a walkthrough of the OverTheWire Natas challenges.
+This guide provides a walkthrough of the first 10 levels of the OverTheWire Natas challenges.

 You can check out OverTheWire's [website](https://overthewire.org/wargames/natas/) to try it for yourself!